 Do you play, sing, or just enjoy Irish, Scottish, or Cape Breton traditional music and camping?
-Pitch your tent at Deception Pass State Park Lower Loop campground for a casual weekend of tunes, songs, food, drink, and fun in the woods by the beach.
+Pitch your tent at Deception Pass State Park for a casual weekend of tunes, songs, food, drink, and fun in the woods by the beach.

 Camping is one of the safest things you can do in a global pandemic because the great outdoors has great air circulation!
-Of course, we will be following distancing protocols and wearing masks when away from our own campsites.
+Of course, we will be following current CDC guidance for infection prevention.

 Workshop and festival organizers!
 This is a list of my current topic-oriented workshops.
 I can also provide group instruction in level-based repertoire and style development in my area of expertise, Scottish Gaelic music.

 Using the innovative Language Hunters teaching method, participants will be shocked and how much useful, conversational Gaelic they can acquire in just 90 minutes.

 In this workshop, participants will learn the melodies, suggested chords, and the words of the refrain to four great Scottish Gaelic songs.
 Prior attendance at Introduction to Scottish Gaelic For Singing Harpers would be very helpful.